32bitsret/YouthGovernance2023/README.md

 ## Sustainability Plan

+### The steering committee
 - A steering committee will be created to oversee the management of the library
 - The steering committee will consist of the implementation partners and the village head.
 - The steering committee will be published for accessibility and accountability purposes.
 - The steering committee will be on voluntary bases
 - New implementation partner may be added but agreed upon by the steering committee and published publicly.
-- donations to the library must be documented and in public domain
+- Donations to the library must be documented and in public domain

+### The Library Manager
 - The manager of the library will be appointed by the steering committee and this position may or may not be permanent and reports to the steering committee
 - The manager may or may not be paid
+- The library can own items or things that are rentable to the community at a fee set by the manager

+### Membership
 - A monthly membership fee for community members will be set by the steering communities.
 E.g. 50 to 200 Naira
-- The library will make room for accommodation of volunteers who may travel from afar
 - A one time access fee for sojourners to be set by the steering committee.
 E.g 200 Naira

-- The library should be able to own things that are rentable to the community at a fee set by the manager
+### Volonteers
+- The library will make room for accommodation of volunteers who may travel from afar
 - The volunteers may or may not be paid
 - The volunteers may or may not be fed